Bryce Bayer: Other professional activities

 Bayer's contribution to photography also included algorithms that play a crucial role in storing, enhancing, and printing digital images.
-As a leader within the Information Technology Laboratory within the Physics Division of the Kodak Research Laboratories (KRL), Bryce demonstrated, in the early eighties, that computers could greatly enhance image quality.
+As a leading scientist in the Information Technology Laboratory within the Physics Division of the Kodak Research Laboratories (KRL), Bryce demonstrated, in the early eighties, that computers could greatly enhance image quality.
 For example, he showed a large print of a dock scene made from a very small Disc camera negative.
 The image looked like it had been made from a much larger 35 mm negative.
 One could see the braids in the rope sitting on the dock.

 About fifteen years earlier, in the mid-sixties, he developed a way to encrypt information in a way that the code could not be broken by others.
 Again, he developed this as a leader within the KRL Information Technology Laboratory.
 At the time, he was also studying Shannon's work on information theory and entropy, Shannon-Fano coding to use shorter codes for more frequent words or signals, etc. Bryce led a group in the areas of computer programming, applied statistics, information science, and applied mathematics.
 The group developed an automated way to selectively disseminate information to users based on their interest profiles and on their interest level feedback.
 This process is like processes used today by Google and Amazon.

 In the mid-1960s, there was a group of similar size to Bryce's group working down the hall from Bryce's group.
 They were working on psycho-physics related to user assessment of digital image quality, color perception, etc. The Bayer filter enables a digital imaging system to do what the eye does.
 The extra green sensors provide more luminance information, as the rods in the eye do, when it is dark.
 When the digital imaging system and the eye encounter situations with low levels of illumination, both systems can provide and use more luminance information and less chrominance information.